Key features of OpenDocument Format

-Probably the feature of OpenDocument Format appreciated by normal users is that you won't really notice that you are using it.
+Probably the most appreciated feature of OpenDocument Format by normal users is that you won't really notice that you are using it.
 Things should just work as you expect - but it will do so outside of the specific product you've used to create it.
 And that is new - people have always assumed that their documents looked more or less the same when others viewed them, but reality was harshly different.
 ODF is not software, it is a well designed and flexible standard to store information in a futureproof and portable way.

 - Emily Warn on http://blogs.office.com

 OpenDocument Format does have a number of properties which make it unique.

 In many of the latest versions of Office suites, word processors, spreadsheets and presentation software you work with, ODF is the default format.
 That means the application fully trusts the file format to be able to capture all of its features.
 Although it may seem obvious that a standard is not to be relied upon when it is not yet implemented as the default format in any product (if developers don't trust it, why should you), that is a unique feature of ODF compared to other formats such as IS 29500 (OOXML).

 That is convenient for users: in fact you do not have even have to do anything special as such applications automatically create new documents directly in OpenDocument Format.
 This applies for instance to popular and upcoming solutions like OpenOffice.org, IBM Lotus Symphony, LibreOffice and Calligra - all of which have ODF as their default file format.
 When you install the latest version of Microsoft Office for Windows, you can opt to make ODF your default file format too.